 7.5Why do You Need Custom IDE Cables for the Business?

-Standard IDE cables are right, but custom ones are better, especially in an industry or business environment.
+Standard IDE cables are correct, but custom ones are better, especially in an industry or business.
 Here is why

-Due to space reasons or some other reasons, the storage device to be connected may be far away from the computer.
-Using a standard IDE cable of 18inches would be a waste of resources.
-A custom IDE cable is the best.
+Due to space or other reasons, the storage device to be connected may be far away from the computer.
+Using a standard IDE cable of 18inches would be a waste of resources, and a custom IDE cable is the best.
 Your preferred length manufacture and with the same effect.

 7.5.1Types of IDE Cables